Copeland's method: Tied results

 Like any voting method, Copeland's may give rise to tied results if two candidates receive equal numbers of votes; but unlike most methods, it may also lead to ties for causes which do not disappear as the electorate becomes larger.
 This may happen whenever there are Condorcet cycles in the voting preferences, as illustrated by the following example.

 Suppose that there are four candidates, Able, Baker, Charlie and Drummond, and five voters, of whom two vote A-B-C-D, two vote B-C-D-A, and one votes D-A-B-C. The results between pairs of candidates are shown in the main part of the following table, with the Copeland score for the first candidate in the additional column.

 No candidate satisfies the Condorcet criterion, and there is a Copeland tie between A and B. If there were 100 times as many voters, but they voted in roughly the same proportions (subject to sampling fluctuations), then the numbers of ballots would scale up but the Copeland scores would stay the same; for instance the 'A' row might read:

 The risk of ties is particularly concerning because the main aim of Copeland's method is to produce a winner in cases when no candidate satisfies the Condorcet criterion.
 A simulation performed by Richard Darlington implies that for fields of up to 10 candidates, it will succeed in this task less than half the time.

-In general, if voters vote according to preferences along a spectrum, then the median voter theorem guarantees the absence of Condorcet cycles.
+In general, if voters vote according to preferences along a spectrum, the median voter theorem guarantees the absence of Condorcet cycles.
 Consequently such cycles can only arise either because voters' preferences do not lie along a spectrum or because voters do not vote according to their preferences (eg. for tactical reasons).

 Nicolaus Tideman and Florenz Plassman conducted a large study of reported electoral preferences.
 They found a significant number of cycles in the subelections, but remarked that they could be attributed wholly or largely to the smallness of the numbers of voters.
 They concluded that it was consistent with their data to suppose that "voting cycles will occur very rarely, if at all, in elections with many voters".

 Proposed tie breaks

 Instant runoff (IRV), minimax and the Borda count are natural tie-breaks.
 The first two are not frequently advocated for this use but are sometimes discussed in connection with Smith's method where similar considerations apply.

 Dasgupta and Maskin proposed the Borda count as a Copeland tie-break: this is known as the Dasgupta-Maskin method.
 It had previously been used in figure-skating under the name of the 'OBO' (=one-by-one) rule.
-Duncan Black used a Borda tie-break in conjunction with the Condorcet criterion; this is Black's method.

 The alternatives can be illustrated in the 'Able-Baker' example above, in which Able and Baker are joint Copeland winners.
 Charlie and Drummond are eliminated, reducing the ballots to 3 A-Bs and 2 B-As.
 Any tie-break will then elect Able.